AkshayChandole/VM-Manager/readme.md

 - **Connect to VM:** Connect to a VM using RDP (Remote Desktop Protocol).
 - **Real-Time Notifications** using React Toastify 📢

+## 🔒 Technical Note:
+Since directly connecting to a remote desktop using a web app poses security concerns, I've implemented a method to trigger batch commands for establishing RDP connections using Node.js.
+This ensures a secure and seamless connection process.

 ## 📸 Screenshots

 ### 🏠 Home Page